thoni56/c-xrefactory/README.md

 As I'm almost dependent on this and refactoring tools for C is sadly lacking, I decided to pick this up and work a bit on it, maybe even make it a [bit more visible](http://sourceforge.net/projects/c-xref/), by moving it to GitHub.
-Although C-xref seems to be a crippled, quickly, thrown together, version of the full C/Java browser, I've started from that.
-No-one would be more happy than me if the original C and Java version, or better still, the C++ version, where added here or made publicly available somewhere.
+Although C-xref pretends to be only for C, it is all but identical to the full C/Java browser.

+No-one would be more happy than me if the C++ version where also put in the public domain.

 If someone has contact with Marián, please inform him and ask him to contact me.
 Perhaps we can create something great from this together